It’s time to build a better relationship with your body – starting with the testicles

 You don’t need to ‘grow a pair’, but instead just ‘grab a pair*’ (*your own pair, of course.)

-It’s a good practise to get into, so just work it into your routine.
+It’s a good practice to get into, so just work it into your routine.
 Doing it after a bath or shower is best, because the skin around your balls is loose and relaxed.

 Rest your balls in the palm of your hand, and gently roll each one between finger and thumb.
 What you’re looking for may include: 1) a lump (which might be painless); 2) increased size; 3) hardness; or 4) pain or heaviness in the ball sack.